david125tran/space_invaders/README.md

 ### Space Invaders

-This project is a mock example of the classic arcade game, Space Invaders using Python's Turtle module library to draw.
+This project is a mock example of the classic arcade 🎮 game, Space Invaders using Python's Turtle module library to draw.
-Run this in a Python IDE such as PyCharm
+Run this in a Python IDE such as PyCharm.
+I will add GIFs to make this repo more fun!

 ### Space Invaders
 ![](https://github.com/david125tran/space_invaders/blob/main/GIFs/SpaceInvaders.gif)